JasonND415/Expression-Evaluator/README.md

 # Expression-Evaluator
-Solve an expression (Data Structures Spring 2020)
+This program evaluates an expression (Data Structures Spring 2020)